Alexcs24/BalanceChecker-Pro/README.md

      ```

 3. **Main File:**
    - Ensure `index.js` is the main script file.
-You can configure the number of workers and the number of API keys each worker receives in the `index.js` file, lines 27 and 29.
+You can configure the number of workers and the number of API keys each worker receives in the `index.js` file.

 4. **Execution:**
    - Run the command to start: